chaturay/serverless-artillery/README.md

   -d, --duration  The duration, in seconds, to load the given endpoint. [number] -r, --rate      The rate, in requests per second, at which to load the given
                   endpoint.                                             [number]
-  -t, --rampTo    The rate to adjust towards away from the given rate, in
+  -t, --rampTo    The rate to ramp up to from the given (starting) rate, in
                   requests per second at which to load the given endpoint.
-ASHMITODO greg should we specify ramp up here?
                                                                         [number]
   -o, --out       The file to output the generated script in to.        [string]
 ```